Rock Machine MC criminal allegations and incidents: Sweden

 Over 100 people, including more than 60 bikers attended the funeral of the high ranking Outlaw.
 A significant brawl started at the funeral and police had to step in and fire warning shots to stop the violence.
 Several people were transferred to hospital with injuries.
 It was reported by media that he was "apparently a victim in a conflict between the motorcycle gangs Rock Machine MC and Outlaws MC regarding control and various types of criminal business."
 In Spring 2012, a member of the Platinum Crew was shot while walking home from a store in Kristianstad, he was severely injured but survived.

-In August 2012, it was later made clear to media and police that the Rock Machine and Outlaws were in a conflict, but with the Hells Angels and not each other.
-Two men suspected in the murder of the senior Outlaws member were arrested.
+In August 2012, it was later made clear to media and police that the Rock Machine was not in conflict with the Outlaws.
+The Outlaws associate who had been responsible for the shooting of a Rock Machine associate in Kungsmarken was revealed to have switched sides to the Hells Angels.
+This caused the Rock Machine accidentally respond.
+The Outlaws and Rock Machine were currently at conflict with the Hells Angels, the other attacks on both groups were also eventually linked to the Angels.
+Two men suspected in the murder of the Outlaws president were arrested.
 One was a known associate of the Hells Angels, according to the district court, he had lured the Outlaw into a forest under the pretext of a drug deal and then killed him.
 Despite the efforts of his defense, Björn Lindmare, he received 18 years in prison, while the man driving of the getaway vehicle received 10 years in prison for abetting.
-The trial cleared the Rock Machine of any wrongdoing in the eyes of the authorities:

 Chief prosecutor Pernilla Åström claimed that there were contradictions between the Outlaws, where the 49-year-old had the title "president", and the three defendants, all with connections to the Hells Angels.
 She also referred to text messages between the 49-year-old and one of the defendants.
 According to it, they should actually have met the day before the murder, but the meeting was cancelled.
 It was all about a drug deal.
 The next day, however, the 49-year-old was lured late in the evening to the lonely forest road where he was shot.
 In a police interrogation, a 27-year-old accused, who posed as a driver, told about what happened at the murder scene.
 He has also said that all three met before the crime and then received different information on the night of the murder.

 A police canine sniffed out three of the bullet casings in a place that the 27-year-olddriver" had pointed out.
 In the same way, the murder weapon was found in Bräkneån by divers from the Coast Guard.
 According to the investigation, the used who according to the indictment fired the fatal shots, was on several websites and, among other things, checked the victim's car number as early as December 2011.
 The prosecutor claimed the 26-year-old hoped to rise in the ranks within the Hells Angels after he shot the 49-year-old.
 The wiretapping has shown that.